Who are Protestants?

 These verses show that Baptism is essential for Christians and is much more than symbolic.

-Baptism regenerates us.
-Baptism is not something we do for God (God wants much from us, but needs nothing from us), but something God does for us (without God's grace we are nothing!).
+Baptism cleans us of our sins and regenerates us.
+Baptism is not something we do for God (God wants much from us, but needs nothing from us), but something God does for us, since without God's grace we are nothing!.

 See also from Catholic Answers: Baptism Is Logically Necessary by Parker Manning

-Those who deny the necessity of love (charity) for Salvation, since a person is saved by faith alone.
+Those who ignore or deny the necessity of love (Christian charity) for Salvation, since they believe a person is saved by faith alone.

 1 Corinthians 13:2, 1 Corinthians 13:13, Matthew 22:36-39, John 13:35, and remember Paul said faith works through love Galations 5:6